deepmodeling/DeePTB/docs/quick_start/input.md

 ```

 `bandinfo` defines the fitting target.
 The `emin` and `emax` defines the fitting energy window of the band, while the `band_min` and `band_max` select which band are targeted.
-> **note:** The `0` energy point is located at the lowest energy eigenvalues of the data files, to generalize bandstructure data computed by different DFT packages.
+> **note:** The `0` energy point is located at the lowest energy eigenvalues from the band of band_min.
+The band_min should be aligned to the same index for  eigenvalues from DFT ans DeePTB.

-### Input.json
+### Train config: input.json
 **DeePTB** provides input config templates for quick setup.
 User can run:
 ```bash
 dptb config -tr [[-e3] <e3tb>] [[-sk] <sktb>] [[-skenv] <sktbenv>] PATH